 - City Parks: There are over 150 parks throughout the city.
 Each one offering something different and unique.
 Popular parks to check out are: People’s Square Park, Gongqing Forest Park, Fuxing Park, Zhongshan Park, Lu Xun Park, Century Park and Jing’an Park.

 - New Shanghai Disney Resort just opened the summer of 2016.
 This massive park is home to some incredible rides, like the Tron launch coaster and a Pirates of the Caribbean that incorporates technology that puts the versions in other Disney parks to shame — it’s worth the trip!
 Click here to read our full review of our visit to Shanghai Disneyland during the grand opening!

-- Huangpu District embraces a lot of the downtown areas including Nanjing Road, the Bund, and Xin Tian Di shopping and entertainments complex, Yu Yuan Gardens and People’s Square.
+- Huangpu District embraces a lot of the downtown areas including Nanjing Road, the Bund, and Xin Tian Di shopping and entertainment complex, Yu Yuan Gardens, and People’s Square.